-- In A Dream of Red Mansions, Lin Tai-yu has one from her introduction.
+In Dream of the Red Chamber, Lin Tai-yu has one from her introduction.
 It escalates considerably after she makes a certain discovery.

-- Fantine in Les Miserables, of tuberculosis exacerbated by a snowball (poor research on the part of Hugo and 19th-century Western "medicine").
+Fantine in Les Misérables, of an unnamed illness probably tuberculosis.
 Apparently she coughs after every word - which doesn't stop her from delivering lengthy speeches on how happy she will be to see her daughter again.
 In the book, it both plays straight and inverts The Power of Love - she might be cured if her daughter is brought to her, but she dies of shock when these hopes are dashed by Javert.
 (Also, see Theater.)

 She sighed a great deal, she used to sink down on to the divans, and sometimes even faint.
 She would interrupt her wearisome embroidery, raising her eyes to the heavens (she was subject to strange mystical states), or let the heavy anglo-saxon novels, which she never finished, drop on to her knees.
 She often held a delicate batiste handkerchief to her lips, and coughed faintly.
 In those moments she paraded an ostentatious discretion, and a truly unbearable resignation.
 I kept a pitiless watch on her, and I can positively state that she never coughed the slightest drop of blood.
 But she had cultivated the art of languishing gracefully, and no doubt her head had been turned by romantic examples of phthisis, of homecomings from balls where you catch cold in the snow.